gtursunxujayev-art/najotnur-amo-dashboard/replit.md

 *   **Error Handling:** Includes graceful error handling for external API rate limiting with exponential backoff and throttling.
 *   **PDF Report Generation:** Professional-grade PDF reports are generated with branding, KPI cards, dynamic tables, Unicode support, and automatic pagination.
 *   **Data Aggregation & Transformation:** Extensive logic aggregates, cleans, and transforms data from various sources (amoCRM, Google Sheets, OnlinePBX, UTel) for display and reporting.
-*   **Automated Scheduled Reports:** A `node-cron` scheduler sends daily, weekly, and monthly reports via Telegram with comprehensive execution tracking and timezone support (Asia/Tashkent).
+*   **Automated Scheduled Reports:** CLI scripts (`scripts/send-report.ts`) send daily, weekly, and monthly reports via Telegram.
+These are designed for Replit Scheduled Deployments (not node-cron, as autoscale deployments scale to zero when idle).
 *   **Dashboard UI/UX:** Features redesigned chart layouts, filtered pie charts, and consistent professional styling.
 Focuses on sales metrics, leads, and conversions, with call analytics on a dedicated page.
 *   **Unified Call Data Sources:** The Calls and Sotuvchilar pages use the same API endpoints (`/api/onlinepbx/calls` and `/api/utel/calls`) for consistent call tracking and accurate manager attribution via extension mapping.
 *   **OnlinePBX Integration:** An active webhook receives real-time call events, stores data, and serves it to various endpoints.
 Includes syncing OnlinePBX call data to amoCRM as notes.